Go back to poetry homepage

 I look at the sky more in Asheville.

-When God said, Let There be Light, that first light must have been the color of those mountains, seen in dark lavender, from very far away.
-The sky looked like it had folded into the earth; the crease was that distant raise of the earth.
-The Blue Ridge Mountains.
+When God said Let There be Light, that first light must have been the color of those mountainsthe Blue Ridge Mountainsseen in dark lavender, from very far away.
+The sky looked like it had folded into the earth; the crease was that distant rise of the earth.

-I look at the sky more in Asheville.
-It is high in the mountains, and on certain days, nature sees it fit to warp the typical colors of life and distend the tranquility of the day, so they put on a show of spilled paint, shot through with flame.
+Asheville is high in the mountains, and on certain days, nature sees it fit to warp the typical colors of life and distend the tranquility of the day, so they put on a show of spilled paint, shot through with flame.
+The sun was profoundly unaware of the effect it had on all of us down here.
 In Asheville, the sun is a kamikaze.
-It is reckless and has a death wish.
+It is reckless and it has a death wish.
 Every day it would plunge into the pale wrinkle of the mountains and burn the sky until it was amaranthine.
-The sun was profoundly unaware of the effect it had all of us down here.

-So the sun would die and take heaven with it, shocking it into a tremor of purple and red.
-It made a sound if you listened closely and realized that there was no sound sound.
-That it was coming from within you, a rattle of awe.
+So, the sun would die and take heaven with it, shocking everything into a tremor of purple and red.
+It made a sound if you listened closely and realized that there was none, that the sound was coming from within you, a rattle of awe.
 Listening, understanding that this was the apex of life, here at the apex of the world.
-Then evening would drag the colors of the day down and replace it with the question of night, the one that begs you out of bed to see the new earth and the things in it.
-I remember the way the night was when I was standing in parking lots, waiting with a friend to get out of the Ingles supermarket, embracing an armload of precious beer, back when it was precious, before we would go swerve from one house party to another.
+Then evening would drag the colors of the day down and replace them with the question of night, the one that begs you out of bed to see the new earth and the things in it.

 There are two skies in Asheville.

-It was then when I first saw that strange sight peculiar to Asheville: of the lights of the homes dug into the hills falling in around our valley they reflected the cathedral of the dark blue sky, and made a pantomime of the stars for us, but one that still held some charm for me, to know there were people walking and sleeping up in the lights and looking down on us, maybe wondering what we were doing, or maybe looking up at the star and the pit of ink that enveloped us in its endless hands.
+It was then when I first saw that strange sight peculiar to Asheville: the lights of the homes dug into the hills falling in around our valley.
+They reflected the cathedral of the dark blue sky, and made a pantomime of the stars for us, but one that still held some charm for me, to know there were people walking and sleeping up there, and looking down on us, maybe wondering what we were doing, or maybe looking up at the stars and the pit of ink that enveloped us all in its endless hands.

 But in Asheville, only the beginnings of things are good.
 Before long, you’ll find something to complain about.
-No matter what it is you will forget those days when you first arrived, and made your body face the raised earth around us, tall with unassuming might, and profound with otherworldly color.
-So I want to write to you about that and I want you to understand how beautiful Asheville could be, before it changed or before I grew, before a thoroughfare of depression in my early 20s turned to ice those times when I was happy and real.
+No matter what it is, you will forget those days when you first arrived, that made your body face the raised earth around us, tall with unassuming might, and profound with otherworldly color.
+So I wanted to write to you about that and I wanted you to understand how beautiful Asheville could be, before it changed or before I grew, before a thoroughfare of depression in my early 20s turned to ice those times when I was happy and real.

 II.
 2009-2010